jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     AssertionError: True is not false

     -------------------------------------------------------------
-    Ran 1 test in X.YZAs
+    Ran 1 test in A.XYZs

     FAILED (failures=1)

 If you are typing along, *CONGRATULATIONS!* You just wrote a test.

-This is the ``RED`` part of the Test Driven Development cycle.
+This is the ``RED`` part of the `Test Driven Development`_ cycle.
 The error in the terminal has important information, here is an explanation from the bottom up

 * ``FAILED (failures=1)`` the number of failures
-* ``Ran 1 test in X.YZAs`` the number of tests run and how long it took
+* ``Ran 1 test in A.XYZs`` the number of tests run and how long it took
 * ``AssertionError: True is not false`` the :ref:`Exception<Exceptions>` raised and its message, in this case an :ref:`AssertionError` is raised because :doc:`True </data_structures/booleans/booleans>` is not :doc:`False </data_structures/booleans/booleans>`
 * ``self.assertFalse(True)`` is the line of code that caused the failure/error
 * ``File ".../magic/tests/test_magic.py", line 7, in test_failure`` is the line number and location of the file where the :ref:`AssertionError` happened